Definition of Drug Possession with Intent to Sell

 What Does the Prosecutor Have to Prove?

-The elements of the crime that are listed above must be proven beyond doubt by the prosecution in order to gain a conviction.
-However, the legal definitions of certain of these elements are not what the non-lawyer might expect.
+The elements of the crime that are listed above must be proven beyond a reasonable doubt by the prosecution in order to gain a conviction.
+However, the legal definitions of some of these elements are not what the non-lawyer might expect.

-"Knowledge" of the drug's nature need not mean you knew its precise name, its chemical composition, nor the particular effects it has on the body/mind.
+"Knowledge" of the drug's nature need not mean you knew its precise name, nor the chemical composition, or the particular effects it has on the body/mind.
 It only need be the defendant knew it was an illegal, controlled substance.

 "Intent to sell" need not mean you intended to personally sell the drug in question.
 An intent to have someone else sell an illegal narcotic for you still counts legally as intent to sell.

 Also, "sufficient quantity to sell" does not mean a large quantity.
 It can be an amount so small that it could not seriously affect the person it would be sold to, so long as there was enough of the drug for it "to be consumed" by the user.